 You were engaged over the holidays?
 Congratulations!
 If you are getting married this year, now the fun begins — the planning, the worrying, the "sweating the details."
 Okay, "fun" may be a relative term, but there's no reason for one of the biggest days of your life to be daunting.
 The first thing to know… Continue reading Getting Married This Year?
 Here’s What You Need To Know…

-We’ll start with the "no." Current canon law and the church's catechism directs that "only a baptized man validly receives sacred ordination" to serve as a priest — and only male priests can lead a parish of Catholic… Continue reading Can A Nun Become Ordained?
+We are often asked: are Catholic nuns allowed to become ordained?
+Our answer is yes.
+And no. We'll start with the "no." Current canon law and the church's catechism directs that "only a baptized man validly receives sacred ordination" to serve as a priest -- and only male priests can lead a parish of Catholic… Continue reading Can A Nun Become Ordained?

 How many people do you know that got married at Burning Man?
 It seems almost de rigueur these days that if you're spending time on the playa, you might as well have your wedding on the playa.
 The single most important thing to keep in mind if you are planning to get married during Burning… Continue reading Performing A Marriage Ceremony At Burning Man?

 District of Columbia-based First Nation minister Young Lee performed the marriage ceremony uniting actor-singer Billy Clark Taylor and attorney Jeremy Benton Smith on October 16 at the 3 West Club in Manhattan.
 Mr. Lee obtained his ordination through First Nation, with the New York City endorsement, in order to perform the ceremony.
 Read the complete article on… Continue reading First Nation Minister Performs Taylor-Smith Nuptials